 Welcome!
-I am currently fixed-term faculty in the Department of Political Science at Michigan State University, where I teach courses on data science and comparative politics.
+I am currently an Assistant Professor (Fixed-Term) in the Department of Political Science at Michigan State University, where I teach courses on data science and comparative politics.
 My dissertation focused on the rise and rule of radical-right parties in Europe.
 I received my Ph.D. from Michigan State in May of 2021.

-Specifically, I am interested in populism, radical parties, electoral regimes, democratic stability, economic development, income inequality, and statistical modeling techniques.
+Specifically, I am interested in radical parties, populism, electoral regimes, democratic stability, economic development, inequality, and statistical modeling techniques.